phorks/phork-blazor-reactivity/docs/IN-ACTION.md

 }
 ```

-By doing so our component will work as expected but there are some problems:
+By doing so our component should work as expected, but:

 * What if the parent of our component decides to change the `Person` parameter of our component?
 We have to unsubscribe the `PropertyChanged` event of the old one and subscribe to the event of the new one.